 Under SEC rules, the calculation of the number of shares of our common stock beneficially owned by a person and the percentage ownership of that person includes both outstanding shares of our common stock then owned as well as any shares of our common stock subject to options or warrants held by that person that are currently exercisable or exercisable within 60 days of April 12, 2017.
 Shares subject to those options or warrants for a particular person are not included as outstanding, however, for the purpose of computing the percentage ownership of any other person.
-We have based percentage ownership of our common stock on 42,664,821 shares of our common stock outstanding as of April 12, 2017.
+We have based percentage ownership of our common stock outstanding as of April 12, 2017.